A554551N/RPGNotebook/7thSeaLysa/20231109 Session Notes.md

 	- ~~The ship takes damage (5 Wounds)~~
 	- Ship takes 3 Hits
 	- ~~It takes a long time (18 days remain)~~
 - [[Saoirse]] navigates the Invisible Maze with [[Rafe Gage|Rafe's]] help.
 While she investigates the [[Syrneth]] structures within, Rafe gives her a briefing on the many threats that protect a ruin like this.
 Lightning-Throwers are common, as are Automotons.
 "Crushers, Rollers, and Incinerating Machines".
-Reversed Gravity smashing them into the ceiling.
+Reversed Gravity smashing them into the ceiling
+- He also mentions carved eye *sensors* that help the lightning-throwers target.
+- **Risk** Avoiding the Lightning Throwers
+	- ~~You aren't killed by the Lightning-Thrower~~
+	- You take 1 wound
--
+	- ~~The crew aren't injured.~~
+- [[Saoirse]] gets the crew safely inside the structure.